Percapio/signINsignOUT/README.md

         break
 ```

 Test the function and see the beginnings of your hard work.
-Don't forget to make sure to call the function at the end of your python file.

 ![alt text](./images/screen1.png 'Input box and buttons')

-In the next part, you are going to create some fake data to test your program.
+In the next section, you are going to create some fake data to test your program.
 Onwards!

 <br />

-## User Data
+## Section 2: User Data
 ### Prepping the Data

 You need some data to test your application.
 If you don't want to build it yourself, there is always [JSON-generator](https://www.json-generator.com/).